fasvald/react-burger/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run cypress:open`

+Launces the Cypress test runner.
+See the section about [running cypress in interactive mode](https://docs.cypress.io/guides/guides/command-line#cypress-open)

+### `npm run cypress:run`

+Launces the Cypress test runner in headlessly.
+See the section about [running cypress in headless mode](https://docs.cypress.io/guides/guides/command-line#cypress-run)

 ### `npm run build`